 Mark Venning founded Change Rangers in 1996.
 Working primarily with non-profit and business leaders, he offers insights and direction on the business & social aspects of aging demographics and helps organizations adapt their positioning to meet the challenges of “recoding a longevity society”.
 On this website, he writes a weekly blog to advance this conversation.

-Mark has a vast knowledge of aging, longevity & work and career issues.
-He delivers research & advisory services, blogs and speaks on topics such as marketing to segments of a 50+ audience, trends and changing concepts of aging demographics and age-inclusive community design.
+With his a vast knowledge of aging, longevity & work and career issues, Mark delivers research & advisory services, blogs and speaks on topics such as marketing to segments of an older adult consumer audience, global trends and changing concepts of aging demographics and age-inclusive community design.

-Ongoing in 2018, Mark is a member on the marketing committee of the Oakville Chamber of Commerce and a member of the Business of Aging Global Network at the Sheridan Centre for Elder Research.
-He is co-founder (2014) of Planet Longevity a thought leadership panel, and Director of Corporate Development to a Brain Imaging Research company, Cognimetrix Inc. He joined Futurpreneur Canada in 2014 as a mentor for young entrepreneurs.
+Ongoing in 2018, Mark is a member on the marketing committee of the Oakville Chamber of Commerce.
+He is co-founder (2014) of Planet Longevity a thought leadership panel, and Director of Corporate Development to a Brain Imaging Research company, Cognimetrix Inc. He joined Futurpreneur Canada in 2014 as a mentor for young entrepreneurs 18-39.

 As of June 2016, Mark joined the Board of the Oakville Galleries, a contemporary art museum.
 He is a member, chairing the Marketing/Communications action team of the Halton Community Benefits Network, a working advisory group focused on promoting a regional strategy for Community Benefits Agreements & Social Procurement.